CesiumGS/cesium-native/CesiumGltfReader/test/data/TriangleWithPaddingInGlbBin/README.md

-A a GLB of the 'Triangle' glTF sample model (CC0), in a form that is carefully and manually broken to create a
+A GLB of the 'Triangle' glTF sample model (CC0), in a form that is carefully and manually broken to create a

 > GLB-stored BIN chunk contains 4 extra padding byte(s).